From AI for Science to Agentic Science: A Survey on Autonomous Scientific Discovery: Agentic Physics and Astronomy Research

 A significant challenge for LLMs is scientific reasoning, particularly in physics, where they often exhibit problem miscomprehension, incorrect concept application, and computational errors.
 To enhance this capability, the \textbf{Mixture of Refinement Agents (MoRA)} framework was developed \cite{jaiswal2024improving}.
 MoRA uses an ensemble of specialized agents to iteratively refine a base solution generated by an LLM, with each agent targeting a different type of error.
 This approach significantly improved the accuracy of open-source LLMs on physics reasoning benchmarks like SciEval and PhysicsQA by up to 16\%.
 In the field of power electronics, \textbf{LP-COMDA} is a physics-informed autonomous agent designed to automate the modulation design of power converters \cite{liu2024physics}.
 An LLM-based planner coordinates with physics-informed tools to iteratively generate and refine designs, providing an explainable workflow that reduced error by 63.2\% compared to the next-best method and was over 33 times faster than conventional human-led design processes.

 In astronautics, the \textbf{LLMSat} agent was developed to serve as a high-level, goal-oriented controller for autonomous spacecraft, aiming to reduce reliance on human mission control for deep space exploration \cite{maranto2024llmsat}.
 Tested in the Kerbal Space Program simulator, the work found that while current LLMs have limitations in handling high-complexity missions, their performance can be improved with advanced prompting frameworks and by carefully defining the agent's level of authority over the spacecraft.
+In fundamental physics, the \textbf{ArgoLOOM} framework was developed to act as an agentic AI orchestrator that autonomously coordinates computational tools across cosmology, collider, and nuclear physics domains \cite{bakshi2025argoloom}.
+Tested on case studies involving sterile‑neutrino scenarios, the system demonstrated its ability to link large‑scale cosmological simulations with collider and deep‑inelastic‑scattering analyses through an LLM‑driven planning pipeline.
+In experimental physics, the \textbf{Accelerator Assistant} framework was developed as an agentic AI system capable of autonomously executing multi‑stage experiments at a large‑scale synchrotron user facility \cite{hellert2025agentic}.
+Deployed at the Advanced Light Source, it translates natural‑language prompts into structured execution plans that integrate data retrieval, control‑system interaction, and analysis workflows under strict safety and reproducibility constraints, demonstrating a two‑order‑of‑magnitude reduction in experiment preparation time for machine‑physics studies.
 Finally, in a more theoretical application, the \textbf{CosmoAgent} system uses LLM-based agents to simulate interactions between human and hypothetical extraterrestrial civilizations \cite{xue2024if}.
 By programming agents with different worldviews and ethical paradigms, the system explores potential inter-civilizational dynamics, providing a novel tool for studying cooperation and conflict under conditions of asymmetric information.